-Answer: The successful medical student most commonly holds a premed major.
-Some applicants decide against premed majors.
-They choose majors s earn biology or chemistry degrees, either because their universities don’t offer premed majors or because of their own personal interests.
+The successful medical student most commonly holds a premed major.
+But a premed major is not the only way to prepare for medical school admissions Some applicants decide against premed majors.
+They earn biology or chemistry degrees, either because their universities don’t offer premed majors or because of their own personal interests.
 Science degrees are common because although it’s possible to gain admission to medical school without a premed degree, all med schools require that applicants take at minimum eight science classes.
 These requirements are outlined by the Association of American Medical Colleges (AAMC), which accredits medical schools.
 That means that completing these courses is a non-negotiable part of your med school application.According to the Association of American Medical Colleges, you must take, at minimum:

 - One year of biology

 - One year of physics

 - Two years of chemistry (organic and inorganic chemistry)